 Back pain can begin from a simple gesture like bending over to pick up a pencil, or from a complex, rotating movement like a golf swing.
 However it happens, the result is the same: you’re in agony.
 The pain has not resolved in weeks.
 What now?
 What are your options?
 Back pain can be debilitating in that it impairs one’s function and interrupts the flow of life.
 Many patients find themselves in this unfortunate predicament, and seek comfort and relief through the use of massage therapy.

 When a patient experiences back pain, muscle spasms and tightness can make it impossible to perform daily tasks.
-Activities like sitting, standing, rising from a chair, or even walking for five minutes can become problematic.
+Activities such as sitting, standing, rising from a chair, or even walking for five minutes can become problematic.
 In recent years, both patients and health care providers are becoming more aware of the benefits of massage to aid in musculoskeletal pain relief.
-According to the American Massage Therapy Association, in July of 2014 more than 54 million American adults (17%) had discussed massage therapy with their doctors or healthcare providers and of those 17%, 71% of their doctors or healthcare providers referred them to a therapist/recommended massage.
-Also 54% of adult Americans who had a massage between July 2013 and July 2014 received it for medical or health reasons such as pain management, soreness/stiffness/spasms, injury rehabilitation or overall wellness.
+According to the American Massage Therapy Association, in July of 2014 more than 54 million American adults (17%) had discussed massage therapy with their doctors or healthcare providers and 71% of their doctors or healthcare providers referred them to a physical therapist or recommended massage therapy.
+Also 54% of adult Americans who had a massage between July 2013 and July 2014 received it for medical reasons such as pain management, soreness/stiffness/spasms, injury rehabilitation or overall wellness.

 So what is the best type of massage for low back pain?

-One thing to remember is that while therapeutic massage is a very valuable tool for patients, in some cases it may work better when combined with stretching and exercise; a physical therapist can help you find the right balance.
+One thing to remember is that while therapeutic massage is a valuable tool for patients, in some cases it may be more effective when combined with stretching and exercise, which a physical therapist can provide.

 It’s easy to feel depressed when you’re dealing with pain day after day.
-The good news is that while you’re being treated for pain with massage therapy, endorphins are being released and your body feels better, and your spirit feels renewed and stress-free!
+The good news is that while you’re being treated for pain with massage therapy, endorphins are being released during the session assisting your body and mind to feel better as well as decreasing stress.